Naturally, each dog breed is unique and distinct in its own special way.

 My Final Thoughts on the Labrador Corso

-The Labrador Corso is a large, loyal and energetic family friendly pet which gets along well with children and other pets.
+The Labrador Corso is a large, loyal and energetic family-friendly pet that gets along well with children and other pets.

 As a result of their intelligence, they are not difficult to train and will be extremely protective of their people and surroundings.